Koha-Community/kohadocs/source/cataloging.rst

    -  Search targets can be altered by using the :ref:`Z39.50 Admin <z39.50/sru-servers-label>` area.

+   -  The display of extra MARC fields and subfields can be configured via the AdditionalFieldsInZ3950ResultSearch preference.

-   -  From the results' 'Action' button you can view the MARC or Card view for the record or choose to import it into Koha
+   -  From the results' 'Action' button you can view the MARC or Card view for the record or choose to import it into Koha.

       |image629|